 Transportation and Stabilization Team

-Safe transport of your baby to and from University Hospital and other regional facilities is available 24 hours a day.
+Safe transport of your baby to and from the Women's & Children's Hospital and other regional facilities is available 24 hours a day.
 Each transport has a trained registered nurse and respiratory therapist and a doctor if medically necessary.
 Using special equipment for neonatal transport, the team can treat and stabilize your critically ill infant during a medical or surgical emergency.

 Donor Milk Program

-In partnership with Prolacta® Bioscience, University Hospital provides nutritional care to NICU babies whose mothers cannot produce breast milk.
+In partnership with Prolacta® Bioscience, the Women's & Children's Hospital provides nutritional care to NICU babies whose mothers cannot produce breast milk.
 The Donor Milk Program makes it possible for us to give newborns vital nutrients with 100% human milk products.

 The NICU Goslings Program is an early literacy initiative offered to parents and caregivers when their babies are in the NICU.
 Our caring, experienced staff offers guidance to help your baby’s development and make your experience positive.
 Through this program, we’ll inspire confidence in your ability to recognize your baby’s signals and behavioral cues.